 What does tenant insurance cover?

-Contents insurance for renters might also cover:
+Contents insurance for renters may also cover:

-What does not cover tenant insurance?
+What does cover not tenant insurance?

 Does the building need to be covered too by rental insurance?